Nasdanika/server/org.nasdanika.cdo.web/doc/application-rendering.md

 ### Secure the application

-This section describes how to secure the web application.
+This section describes how to secure the web application, which includes implementing authentication and authorization.

+#### Authentication
-#### Set redirection to principal home
+##### Set redirection to principal home

 In ``plugin.xml`` add the following route: